Caught this photo up on Mt. Tabor last week, with the sun coming up at a low angle.

 After a quick visit to my folks in New Jersey, Gene and I flew out to Redmond, Oregon.
 I had been invited to speak at the Association of Oregon Recyclers (AOR) 2009 Conference.

-We landed at the tiny airport and rolled our bags over to an open space next to the ticket counter (see photo with bike parts sprawled on the floor).
 An hour-and-a-half later, bike and trailer assembled, we rolled out of the airport on our tandem.
 We pedaled fast so I could make it to Jerry Powell's talk on Recycling Markets.
 I felt a little funny showing up sweaty, in my cycling outfit, but the Oregon recycling community is very relaxed and friendly.

 My talk on Saturday, June 11 -- the keynote -- went well.
 Lots of people came up to me and said, "I really liked your speech."
 I take that as a good sign.
 The presentation forced me to organize my photos is a meaningful way.
 Also, even though I get nervous, I do like public speaking because it forces me to synthesize my thoughts.
 Finally, I used this opportunity to put together a professional website: IKnowTrash.com.